PM Modi extends birthday wishes to veteran BJP leader Lal Krishna Advani - ExBulletin

 PM Modi extends birthday wishes to veteran BJP leader Lal Krishna Advani

-Prime Minister Narendra Modi on Friday extended heartfelt greetings to former Deputy Prime Minister and ex-BJP leader Lal Krishna Advani on his birthday and prayed for his long and healthy life.
+New Delhi [India]November 8 (ANI): Prime Minister Narendra Modi on Friday extended heartfelt greetings to former Deputy Prime Minister and veteran BJP leader Lal Krishna Advani on his birthday and prayed for his long and healthy.

 Prime Minister Modi said Advani was “one of India's most admired statesmen” and had dedicated himself to promoting India's development.